PLSC Student Advising FAQs

 How do I declare my concentration?

-- Students can declare their concentration in the HCS 110 course, or by filling out and turning in aform (DOC) to the HCS departmental office (Building 11, Rm.
-230).
+- Students can declare their concentration in the PLSC 110 course, or by clicking the following link to Adobe Sign.
 Students can also declare their concentration on the Graduation Evaluation form.

 - Students may take concentration courses prior to submitting the Graduation Evaluation form (provided they meet the prerequisites for those courses).